anna-money/marshmallow-recipe/README.md

 The main goal of this opinionated library is to simplify migration from marshmallow2 to marshmallow3.
 Also, it helps with:
-1. Stop writing marshmallow schema completely: it generates them from dataclass.
+1. Stop writing marshmallow schemas completely: it generates them from dataclass.
 2. Using different naming cases(camel and capital camel cases are supported).
 3. Utilizing best practises on fields configuration.